 To file your application, the following TM-A documents are required:

-• Trademark logo (if applicable): If your trademark includes a logo, submit a clear representation of it.
+- Logo (if applicable): If your mark includes a logo, submit a clear representation of it.

-• Power of Attorney (if agent involved): If you’re using a trademark agent, submit a signed Power of Attorney to authorize them.
+- Power of Attorney (if agent involved): If you’re using an agent, submit a signed Power of Attorney to authorize them.

-• Proof of trademark use (if claiming use): Provide documents like invoices, advertisements, or packaging if you are claiming prior use of the trademark in India.
+- Proof of use (if claiming use): Provide documents like invoices, advertisements, or packaging if you are claiming prior use of the mark in India.

-Filling out the trademark form TM-A correctly will help you avoid delays in the registration process.
-Follow these steps to ensure your TM-A form is legally protected under the trademark law
+Filling out the form TM-A correctly will help you avoid delays in the registration process.
+Follow these steps to ensure your TM-A form is legally protected under the law.

 Step 1: Applicant’s Information

-The first section of the trademark form TM-A requires the applicant’s personal or business information.
+The first section of the TM-A form requires the applicant’s personal or business information.
 This includes:

 Step 2: Type of Applicant